daaain/daaain.github.com/source/_posts/2012-05-17-setting-up-octopress.markdown

 ---
 ## Steps I've taken

-Note: 'username' is your Github username and 'myblog' is the name of your blog which you'll have to replace in the instructions.
+Note: 'username' is your Github username and 'myblog' is the name of your blog / site which you'll have to replace in the instructions.
+Don't sweat too much about the latter, it's just a project name you won't necessary have to use on your site.

 ### Set up Github repository for hosting